Tue, 10 Mar 2026

 DIG Mba was credited with facilitating the signing and full implementation of the SPSP—NPF Memorandum of Understanding, while DIG Hamzat was commended for personally ensuring the safety and relocation of the SPSP President following the April 29, 2025 assassination attempt.

 Further recognition went to Gen. J.O.
-Ochai and the Nigerian Defence Academy (NDA) for hosting the 2024 Conference and General Assembly, regarded as SPSP’s best-funded conference within the review period.
+Ochai and the Nigerian Defence Academy (NDA) for hosting the 2024 Conference and General Assembly, regarded as SPSPs best-funded conference within the review period.
 His deputies, Prof. Ajibuah Bolanle Joel, fspsp, and Prof. Sharkdam Wapmuk, mspsp, were praised for facilitating the collaboration, with Prof. Wapmuk also coordinating the newly established SPSP Kaduna State Branch.

-He also celebrated the Society’s Training Faculty, which produced three major training manuals under the Peace Practice Training Package, listing contributors including: Prof. Isaac Olawale Albert, Prof. Ruth Ochanya Adio-Moses, Prof. Freedom Onuoha, Prof. Chris Kwaja, Prof. Tunde Akanni, Prof. Oluwayemisi Amupitan, Prof. Jude Momodu, Prof. Ajibuah Bolanle Joel, Prof. Adegboyega Karim, Prof. Sharkdam Wapmuk, Asso.
+He also celebrated the Societys Training Faculty, which produced three major manuals under the Peace Practice Training Package, listing contributors including Prof. Isaac Olawale Albert, Prof. Ruth Ochanya Adio-Moses, Prof. Freedom Onuoha, Prof. Chris Kwaja, Prof. Tunde Akanni, Prof. Oluwayemisi Amupitan, Prof. Jude Momodu, Prof. Ajibuah Bolanle Joel, Prof. Adegboyega Karim, Prof. Sharkdam Wapmuk, Asso.
 Prof. Victor Adesiyan, Asso.
 Prof. Ruth Abiola Adimula, Asso.
 Prof. Adeola Adams, Ms. Ojewale Oluwatosin Raimot, Mrs. Ademola-Adelehin Ilemobola Olubukola, Dr. Yusuf Olanrewaju Lateef, Dr. Willie A. Eselebor, Dr. Stephen Faleti Ademola, Dr. Obi Ndifon Neji, Dr. Muhammad Kudu Abubakar, and ACC Grace Olaina-Ladokun.

 Concluding, Awuapila said the Gold List immortalises the dedication and sacrifices of those who supported SPSP between 2022 and 2025.
+“The future of SPSP depends not only on strategic vision,” he said, “but on our ability to honour every contribution, heal internal wounds, and build a culture of gratitude.”

 He also expressed heartfelt appreciation to service providers and vendors, including Mr. Emmanuel Essien of DataShare Technologies, Mr. Ganiyu of Ganel Ventures, Mr. Morakinyo, Dr. Femi, mechanics, printers, and plaque producers, noting that many of SPSP's milestones would not have been possible without them.